 With the release of Novell File Reporter 2.0.2, supported databases now include both PostgreSQL and Microsoft SQL Server 2012.
-For procedures on properly configuring a new SQL Server 2012 instance that is compatible with Novell File Reporter, see "Micro Focus File Reporter 3.0 Installation Guide in the Novell File Reporter 2.0.2 Installation Guide."
+For procedures on properly configuring a new SQL Server 2012 instance that is compatible with Novell File Reporter, see the Novell File Reporter 2.0.2 Installation Guide.